top of page

 Most people wanted to be different then others.
 So they did.
 It's how they voiced their freedom.

-Our life was so different from the way we were raised by our parents.
+Our life was so different then the way we were raised.

 Less anger & hate.
 A life filled with love.